almenscorner/IntuneCD/README.md

 The front end for IntuneCD has now been released.
 Check it out [here](https://github.com/almenscorner/intunecd-monitor)

 ## What's new in 1.2.3
+- New option to remove empty table rows from the documentation for a cleaner output.
+To enable this clean, just include `-c` when running `IntuneCD-startdocumentation`
-- Bug fix where Proactive Remediations were not able to be backed up when containing a "/" in the display name.
+- Bug fix where Proactive Remediations were not able to be backed up when containing a "/" in the display name

 ## What's new in 1.2.2
 - Updated the Graph request module to handle `429` responses (throttling).
 If the response code is `429` the module will re-try the request after the amount of seconds specified in the `Retry-After` section in the response.
 If `429` is hit again, it will re-try until it succeeds.
 Example output,